-Tip 5: However, I’ve found that the best storage is a product’s original packaging.
+Tip 5: However, I’ve found that the best storage is a product’s original packaging if there are multiple pieces.
 As often as I’m able, I reuse ornament packaging and foam molds for breakables.

 This packaging is already custom made to protect your Christmas decorations, so why not keep using it!?

 Speaking of storing Christmas lights, this has been my tried and true method for over a decade.

 Rather than open up a tangled mess of 20 strands of lights next year, I want this part of the Christmas decorating process to be seamless.

 Tip 6: So, I use the layering method to store Christmas tree lights.

 Grab your tree skirt or another large piece of fabric (perhaps a Christmas tablecloth), and lay it out flat (step 1).

 Next, wrap each strand of lights individually like you would an extension cord.
 Place your first strand on one side of your tree skirt (step 2).